chriscasano/cockroach-eks/README.md

 `docker push hello-app`

 If you want to connect your EKS cluster to your Docker Hub account, you can use the following snippet to add Docker credentials into EKS.
+Run this from your home directory.

+`cd ~`

 `kubectl create secret generic dockercred --from-file=.dockerconfigjson=.docker/config.json --type=kubernetes.io/dockerconfigjson`